Two CLTs for Sparse Random Matrices: Introduction

-When \(m>1,\) the terms dominating \(\mathbb{E}[tr(A^{2m})]\) differ from those for \(m=1:\) this distinction becomes apparent in the proof below (see (\ref{Amom}) and (\ref{Amom2}) in subsection~\ref{1.4}) and explains discrepancy between (\ref{conv1}) and (\ref{meq1}).
-Some comments on the inequalities on \(p_n, m\) are in order.
-The condition \(p_n \leq \frac{1}{2}\) ensures the centered entries of \(A\) have nonnegative moments, while the upper and lower bounds on \(m\) are needed for dealing with second-order terms in the trace expectations of powers of \(A,\) and the moments of the ratio of interest, respectively: both restraints are likely suboptimal.
-Regarding odd powers of \(A,\) although the current bounds discern the dominant components from the negligible ones solely when \(p_n \geq n^{-1/3+\epsilon},\) their overall contribution does not have a closed form as its even counterpart does (see end of section~\ref{sect1} for their description).
-Furthermore, despite \(A\) not being the adjacency matrix of a simple graph (it allows loops), the justification of Theorem~\ref{th1} entails its diagonal entries play no role in the first-order term contributors, the result thus holding for adjacency matrices of simple graphs as well.
+The threshold \(\frac{1}{\log{(np_n)}}\) is key for \(\mathbb{E}[tr(A^{2m})]\) in the sense that the terms yielding its first-order approximation differ for \(m \gg \frac{1}{\log{(np_n)}}\) and \(m \ll \frac{1}{\log{(np_n)}}:\) this distinction becomes apparent in the proof below (see Proposition~\ref{proptra} below) and explains the discrepancy between (\ref{conv1}) and (\ref{meq1}).
+Some comments on the inequalities on \(p_n,m\) are in order.
+The condition \(np_n(1-p_n) \to \infty\) is employed in the analysis of higher moments of the left-hand side term in (\ref{conv1}) (given the division by \(\sqrt{p_n(1-p_n)},\) a restraint of this kind is unavoidable: it must be noted this is considerably weaker than \(p_n \leq 1-c_2,\) assumed in~\cite{erdosetal}), while the upper and lower bounds on \(m\) are needed when dealing with second-order terms in \(\mathbb{E}[tr(A^{2m})]\) and the moments of the ratio of interest, respectively.
+Regarding odd powers of \(A,\) the current bounds do not identify the leading terms (see end of section~\ref{sect1} for a conjecture on this regard).
+Besides, although \(A\) is not the adjacency matrix of a simple graph (it allows loops), the justification of Theorem~\ref{th1} entails its diagonal entries play no role in the first-order term contributors, the result thus holding for adjacency matrices of simple graphs as well.